Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Ananya Khanna

-All right, so product design and assembly is what happens in house, right?
-Yes.
+All right, so product design and assembly is what happens in-house, right?

 Operator

-Thank you.
 Thank you so much.
-We’ll take a follow up question from Mitensha.
+We’ll take a follow-up question from Mithin Shah.
 Please go ahead.

 Mithin Shah

-Yeah, so you know one more request.
-You know if in the subsequent presentation like, like we’ve indicated for ash and coal handing business the current order book stands at 1500 crores.
-You know I would request you know if you could also include for the wind energy sector as well.
-You know the current order book say in terms of megawatt gigawatts or in terms of reven.
-And also if you can also include you know the projected or targeted timeline, you know for this order book.
+Yeah, so one more request.
+If in the subsequent presentation, like we’ve indicated for ash and coal handing business the current order book stands at INR1500 crores.
+I would request if you could also include for the wind energy sector as well the current order book say in terms of megawatt, gigawatts or in terms of revenue.
+And also if you can also include the projected or targeted timeline for this order book.
 If that’s a fair request.

 Dinesh Kumar Agarwal

-Yeah, Mithinji, I’ve already told is there in the PPT also 1860 crore is the order book for the wind segment and it is there in the PPT one of these slides and this has to be.
-This has to be closed executed within 3 to 12 months from today.
-Okay.
-And that is the wind and the 1500 crore.
-This has to be.
-This all order, all order is from five months to three years majority.
-If I divide that 1500 crore, 40% has to be executed in next four months.
-Next four to 12 months it has to be executed around 50% and balance 10 to 15% belongs to the three years contract.
+Yeah, Mithin Ji, I have already told, I would say it’s there in the PPT also INR1860 crores is the order book for the wind segment and it is there in the PPT one of the slides and this has to be closed — executed between three to 12 months from today.
+And that is the wind.
+And the INR1500 crores, this has to be, all order is from five months to three years.
+Majority, if I divide that INR1500 crores, 40% has to be executed in next four months.
+Next four to 12 months, it has to be executed around 50% and balance 10% to 15% belongs to the three years contract.

 Mithin Shah

-Yeah, I did hear this in the previous reply as you said.
-Basically it’s just a request, you know if this can be included in the presentation as well, you know in an elaborated manner in how this would be executed.
+Yeah, I did hear this in the previous reply, as you said.
+Basically it’s just a request, if this can be included in the presentation as well, in an elaborated manner in how this would be executed.
 That’s a request.
-And second thing, you know I’m a little bit you know enthused about this wind energy business.
-This Ven Wind, is it the name of the subsidiary or is it the name of the oem?
-Original OEM from where we are getting the transfer of technology.
+And second thing, I’m a little bit enthused about this wind energy business.
+This Venwind, is it the name of the subsidiary or is it the name of the OEM — original OEM from where we are getting the transfer of technology?

 Anil Jain

-No, the name of original OEM is Venus Energy.
-So it’s.
-The name of the subsidiary is called Venwin Refix Private limited.
-The name when wind was coined from when of the Venice and wind to demonstrate what the company is doing and prefix is the prefix to that.
+The name of the original OEM is Vensys Energy.
+So the name of the subsidiary is called Venwind Refex Private Limited.
+The name Venwind was coined from Ven of the Vensys and wind to demonstrate what the company is doing and Refex is the prefix to that.

 Mithin Shah

 Perfect.
-So.
 So correct.
 Is there any royalty that needs to be paid to the parent company?
-Is there any contract as such, you know, annually?
+Is there any contract as such, you know, annually on a quarter?

 Anil Jain

-Yes, there is a.
-There is a royalty which is to be paid after three years on A year on year basis which could range from anywhere between 0.25 to 0.5% depending on the volume we do.
+Yes, there is a royalty which is to be paid after three years on a year on year basis which could range from anywhere between 0.25% to 0.5% depending on the volume we do.

 Mithin Shah

 Correct, correct.
-And, and is there any, I mean who is handling this vertical?
-I mean because as I believe you know it is a very complicated vertical basically on a standalone itself only, you know where we see a lot of competition in a country as well.
-So is there any dedicated professional or a CEO who know with, with.
-With a sound pedigree or prior experience who is looking after it or dedicated.
+And is there any, who is handling this vertical?
+I mean, because as I believe it is a very complicated vertical basically on a standalone itself only where we see a lot of competition in the country as well.
+So is there any dedicated professional or a CEO who with a sound pedigree or prior experience, who is looking after it dedicated?

 Anil Jain

-A very professional team with an cumulative experience of more than 150 years is managing this business?
-Anirudh Kemka is the CEO for the business.
-He has been in the industry for a very very long time and are associated with large companies like NEPC etc in the past.
-And, and the whole team, the top management who are in this is from various wind companies who have served more than 10 to 15 years or even longer and been part of the industry.
+So a very professional team with a cumulative experience of more than 150 years is managing this business.
+Anirudh Khemka is the CEO for the business.
+He has been in the industry for a very, very long time and associated with large companies like NEPC, etc., in the past.
+And the whole team, the top management who are in this is from various wind companies who have served more than 10 to 15 years or even longer and been part of the industry.

 Mithin Shah